Prague main station: Location map

 For a meal: Restaurant Zvonice

-There's nowhere inside the station that stands out, the Restaurant Šalanda just inside the main entrance on the right is OK but gets so-so reviews.
+There's nowhere inside the station that stands out, the Restaurant Šalanda inside the main entrance is OK but gets so-so reviews.

-Or take a 5 minute 450m walk to the remarkable Restaurant Zvonice (www.restaurantzvonice.cz) on the 7th & 8th floors of a historic gate-tower housing a bell that dates from 1518, see walking map.
-Don't worry, there's a lift!
+Or take a 5 minute 450m walk to the remarkable Restaurant Zvonice (www.restaurantzvonice.cz), see walking map.
+This is located on the 7th & 8th floors of a historic gate-tower housing a bell that dates from 1518.
+Don't worry about all the steps, there's a lift!
 It's usually open until midnight so ideal if you're catching a sleeper.
-It's expensive by Czech standards, but not too expensive by western standards, the food and wine are great, and it's quite an experience - you won't regret eating here.
-Feedback appreciated.
+It's expensive by Czech standards, but not by western standards, the food and wine are great and it's quite an experience - you won't regret eating here.

 Restaurant Zvonice food Restaurant Zvonice in a Prague gate tower Restaurant Zvonice in a Prague gate tower